alitaslimi/outlier/README.md

 ## Data

 All of the data used for this tool are selected from the available free data on **[Flipside Crypto](https://flipsidecrypto.xyz)** and pulled using its REST API.
 The data for each metric is then saved on a CSV file in the **data** directory to improve the loading time.

-# Upcoming Features
-Here is the list of upcoming features that will be added to the app.
-The list items are formatted with the following pattern: **Segment, Metric, Aggregation, Blockchain**.
-- Queries
-  - Addresses, Active Users, Blockchain, Flow
-- Charts
-  - Blocks, Block Time, Blockchain
-  - NFTs, Sales Count, Marketplace
-  - NFTs, Buyers, Marketplace
-  - NFTs, Traded NFTs, Marketplace
-  - NFTs, Traded NFT Collections, Marketplace